Create Pod Identity Association

 eks_create_pod_identity_association(clusterName, namespace,

-serviceAccount, roleArn, clientRequestToken, tags)
+serviceAccount, roleArn, clientRequestToken, tags, disableSessionTags,

 Arguments¶